 - Did I capture every room in the property?

 - Did I include every hallway and connecting space in the property?

-> - Did I include walk-in wardrobes?
+- Did I include walk-in wardrobes or closet spaces?

-> - Did I include en-suite bathrooms?
+- Did I include en-suite bathrooms?